gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ##### !question

-Benefits of executing the MOSA strategy as a Program Manager are:
+As a Program Manager, the benefits of executing the MOSA strategy include:

 ##### !end-question

 ##### !options

-* Increases the opportunity for competition
+* Increasing the opportunity for competition
 * Mitigates and supports technology refresh
-* MOSA aligns with the concepts behind microservices architecture
+* Aligns with MOSA concepts behind microservices architecture
-* Can mitigate costs
+* Mitigates costs

 ##### !end-options

 ##### !answer

-* Increases the opportunity for competition
+* Increasing the opportunity for competition
 * Mitigates and supports technology refresh
-* MOSA aligns with the concepts behind microservices architecture
+* Aligns with MOSA concepts behind microservices architecture
-* Can mitigate costs
+* Mitigates costs

 ##### !end-answer